SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 ### Mix-Up Attacks Reloaded {#MixUpReloaded}

-This section provides a tailored attack description and practical defense for mix-up attacks in open ecosystems.
-The descriptions here follow {{research.cuhk}}, where additional details of the attack are laid out.
+This section provides a tailored attack description and practical countermeasure for mix-up attacks in open ecosystems.
+The descriptions here follow {{research.cuhk}}, where additional details are laid out.

 #### Attack Description {#ReloadedDescription}